- J.D., University of Texas School of Law, 1970. Teaching Quiz Master, 1969-1970

 - Named Best Lawyers 2010 Dallas Intellectual Property "Lawyer of the Year"

-- Ranked as a "Leading Lawyer" by Chambers USA
+- Ranked as a leading lawyer in Texas for IP and Commercial Litigation, Chambers USA

 - Listed in the Lawdragon 500 Leading Lawyers in America